Updated for 2015.

 - Travelling between work/appointments and home.

-The pay that should be taken into account when calculating your average hourly rate of pay is:
+The pay that should be taken into account when calculating your average hourly rate of pay is (during a pay reference period):

-- Your total gross pay (basic salary, any bonus or commission or incentive payments).
+- Your total gross pay (basic salary, any bonus or commission or incentive payments received or earned in the period).

-- certain ‘benefits in kind’ can be taken into account, this includes where your Employer provides you with accommodation.
+- The only ‘benefit in kind’ that can be taken into account when calculating the NMW is when your Employer provides you with accommodation.
 The NMW may be ‘offset’ by some of your accommodations value.
-From 1st October 2014 this is £4.91 per day.
+From October 2014 this is £5.08 per day.
 For more details about how this works please see the Direct Gov page here.

-- Salary sacrifice schemes (e.g. childcare vouchers) are excluded from the calculation.
+- Salary sacrifice schemes (e.g. childcare vouchers) are excluded from the calculation as are loans and salary advances, pension payments and redundancy payments.

 - Repayment of expenses are not included.